 During the selection process our team can only reply to emails from applicants related to information or issues which ARE NOT addressed in our website especially our frequently asked questions page.
 PLEASE READ CAREFULLY and thoroughly all the information and requirements and apply with enough time.
 Consultations by phone will be available only when previously agreed on by email.

 Submission deadlines are as follow:

 06 March 2022 for scholarship and non-fee paying self-funded applicants

 May/June 2022 for fee paying self-funded applicants (depending on the availability of study places)

 (All deadlines are 23.59 hrs CET)

 EMMIR receives many applications.
-Therefore, we'd like you to please ensure that your application includes all the necessary documents, that your online and printed applications match, and you as a candidate meet our minimum requirements for admittance.
-For your help, please use this Ideal Application Checklist that spells out all of our application requirements:
+Therefore, we'd like you to ensure that your application includes all the necessary documents, that your online and printed applications match, and that you as a candidate meet our minimum requirements for admittance.
+To make your application as competitive as possible, please read through our website carefully and reach out with any questions.